USEPA/BMDS/docs/source/desktop.md

 ## BMDS Desktop Application

-After at least one project has been created, press the "Start" button to run the project.
+After at least one project has been created, select the "Start" button to run the project.
 Starting a project will open a new BMDS Desktop tab in your default browser.
-For a new project, initial startup may take up to a minute for the browser tab to appear.
+For a new project, initial startup may take up to a minute before the browser tab appears.

 You can run only one BMDS Desktop project at a time.